kuusminustwo/pankan-info/PRIVACY_POLICY.md

 ## Children's Privacy

-PanKan is not for children under 18.
-We don't knowingly collect information from them.
-If you believe a child has given us information, please contact us.
+PanKan is suitable for all ages, but:

+*   Users under 13 should have parental consent.
+*   We do not knowingly collect data from children without verification.
+*   Parents can request data deletion by contacting us.

 ## Your Choices & Rights